sachaheath/Heath_Long_2019_data_code/README.md

 .rds model output files not included here, but are accessible in the zenodo publication

-License: cc-by-4.0
-Creative Commons Attribution 4.0
+License: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)